nabiswa-cmd/KijijiGas/Readme.md

-# ReliableGas — LPG Supply Management & Customer Locator System
+# KijijiGas — LPG Supply Management & Customer Locator System

-ReliableGas is a complete digital platform that connects LPG suppliers with nearby customers while helping suppliers manage their daily operations.
+kijijiGas is a complete digital platform that connects LPG suppliers with nearby customers while helping suppliers manage their daily operations.
 It includes stock management, multi-substation support, employee accounts, sales and delivery tracking, and integrated M-Pesa STK Push payments.
 Customers can locate the nearest gas supplier using their device location, compare prices, and order instantly.

 ---